LoyolaChicagoBooks/unoapi/source/00-preliminaries/preliminaries.rst

 Citation
 ---------

-Cite - if you wish
+Cite [completely optional but appreciated]
    Konstantin Läufer and George K. Thiruvathukal, *UnoAPI: Balancing Performance, Portability, and Productivity (P3) in HPC Education*, 2022 IEEE/ACM International Workshop on Education for High Performance Computing (EduHPC), Dallas, TX, USA, 2022, pp. 1-10, doi: 10.1109/EduHPC56719.2022.00006.

-IEEE Xplore - if you have IEEE/ACM digital library subscription https://ieeexplore.ieee.org/document/10027537
+IEEE Xplore [if you have IEEE/ACM digital library subscription] https://ieeexplore.ieee.org/document/10027537

-Figshare - if you do not have IEEE/ACM digital library  subscription https://doi.org/10.6084/m9.figshare.21200464.
+Figshare [if you cannot access the IEEE/ACM version for *any* reason] https://doi.org/10.6084/m9.figshare.21200464.

 If you find our work useful, we hope you will cite the above paper.